Maatrika-P/Intrusion-Detection-System/README.md

 ## Acknowledgments
 🙏 Special thanks to the contributors of the NSL-KDD dataset for providing valuable data for research and development.

+## Contribution
+Contributions are welcome!
+Whether you want to suggest improvements, submit bug reports, or add new features, feel free to open an issue or create a pull request.

+Join us in building an intelligent defense system against network intrusions with machine learning. 🛠️🖥️💼

 💼 Credits to the developers and maintainers of machine learning and deep learning libraries used in this project.